top of page

 • Family disagreements over where money is best spent

-• Different expectations and values around money
+• Conflicting expectations and values around money and spending priorities

 • Disparities in wealth between family members

-• Disputes between family members, over the mental capacity of the person we care for
+• Disputes between family members over the mental capacity of the person we care for

-• Feeling like we have too much on our plate already
+• Feeling like we have too much on our plate already to manage someone’s finances

 Dealing with finances can be stressful and challenging - especially if we lack expertise in certain areas.
 Money might not naturally be our strong point.